Zerui Cheng (程泽瑞)

 Co-first-author papers:

 • Paper 3: CAIA (Crypto AI Agent Benchmark): The first AI agent benchmark in crypto and web3.
 Our results show that models aren’t yet reliable in this high-stakes, high-misinformation adversarial domain, and there is a giant gap to an ideal world where we can let AI reliably control users' wallets and manage real funds without risks.
-[Accepted to ICAIF 2025 AI4F, AI-R2D2]
+[Accepted to ICAIF 2025 AI4F (poster), AI-R2D2 (oral)]

 • Paper 4: AutoCode: The follow-up work to LiveCodeBench Pro crafted by the LiveCodeBench Pro dream team.
 We create a robust and efficient AI system that auto-generates coding problems to solve the data scarcity bottleneck.